 Above: Trying out a flight sampler at Silver Gulch Brewery in Fairbanks, Alaska

-TCM: On long distance driving trips, we sometimes find that we’re just too tired to drive safely, and pull off the road to sleep.
+On long-distance driving trips, we sometimes find that we’re just too tired to drive safely, and pull off the road to sleep.
 And yes, after a winery tour or two in New York, it was great to just relax for a while before resuming our adventure.
 What do you traditionally do at the microbreweries?

 Celina: We usually get a flight, which is a sampler with four to five ounces of different beers.
 We share the samples, so having a flight of four, six, or even eight beers ends up being the equivalent of us each having a single pint.